sdat2/seager19/docs/index.rst

    :literal:

-MRes Proposal (See :download:`the final report <Report_without_documentation.pdf>` for results.):

-Seager et al. 2019 [1, hereafter S19] showed that although CMIP5 ensemble members have a positive NINO3.4 trend (towards El Nino) where as the observations show a more negative NINO3.4 trend (towards La Nina).
+MRes Proposal:

 .. figure:: gifs/trend_graph.png
   :width: 500
   :alt: trend graph
   :align: center

   The observations (reanalysis products) are marked as orange diamonds / blue crosses / red star;
   the models are marked as blue / black dots, with multi model mean as corresponding diamonds.
   The CMIP ensemble members show little overlap with any of the renalysis products.
+  This suggests that the data is very unlikely given the model, which may suggest a systematic bias in the CMIP5/LENS models.

+Seager et al. 2019 [1, hereafter S19] showed that although CMIP5 ensemble members have a positive NINO3.4 trend (towards El Nino) where as the observations show a more negative NINO3.4 trend (towards La Nina).

 .. figure:: gifs/trend_graphic.png
   :width: 500